 The era of ContinuousNext and the increasing velocity of change driven by digital transformation creates challenges for employees who need to stay relevant and create value for their organizations.
-HR leaders need to understand that you can’t “fire and hire” your way to organizational success.
-Upskilling and reskilling need to firstname.lastname@example.org. a core HR priority.
+R leaders need to understand that you can't "fire and hire" your way to organizational success.
+Upskilling and reskilling need to be a core HR priority.

 Another trend in e-learning is personalized learning.
-All of us do not learn at the same pace and can benefit from individualized content.
-Lee Rubenstein, VP of edX, says, “edX For Business saw massive growth in 2020 as companies increased investments in providing training for upskilling”.
-Companies like Coca-Cola and Home Depot invested in specialized apps for employee training and development with remarkable success.
+We all do not learn at the same pace and benefit from individualized content.
+Tee Rubenstein, VP of edX, says, "edX For Business saw massive growth in 2020 as companies increased investments in providing training for upskilling".
+Companies like Coca-Cola and Home Depot invested in specialized employee training and development apps with remarkable success.

 5. The culture challenge in a hybrid work environment

 Recognition remains a preeminent employee engagement tool.
-Sending digital rewards and encouragement – using platforms like Empuls – create essential touchpoints.
+Ending digital rewards and encouragement – using platforms like Empuls – create essential touchpoints.

 The report card on how HR is doing on various return-to-work categories is encouraging.
-A cohesive recruitment and onboarding experience need to be moved higher up the HR priority list.
+Cohesive recruitment and onboarding experience need to be moved higher up the HR priority list.
 Designating mentors for new employees is highly beneficial.

 It is time for HR to move from a response mindset of 2020 to a new one grounded in resilience and consolidating the rapid changes due to the pandemic.
 Business success in 2022 and beyond depends on it.